billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 repeated calculation of the bulk quantity, but it would break symmetry between the bulk and tracer in that tracer routine.
-In addition, it would make it harder if we eventually want to defer these tracer calculations until later in the driver loop (since the interface depends on pre-calculated variables for the bulk which would no longer be available).
+In addition, it would make it harder if we eventually want to defer these tracer calculations until later in the driver loop, since the interface depends on pre-calculated variables for the bulk which would no longer be available.
+(Though we could get around that last point by doing a compromise solution, where store the bulk quantity in the bulk-only type, but calculate the tracer version locally.)
+Finally, I feel like these various alternatives are generally more complicated and confusing - e.g., if the bulk and tracer quantities are computed in different places.

 So, at least for now, I'm going to stick with storing these variables in the derived types.
+But I could imagine revisiting this, particularly if we're running into this sort of thing a lot.